CCXLV/quoty/README.md

 # About

 This is a simple website where people can post their favorite  quotes with the correct category.
 Admins also can delete the quotes in the database from the website.
+Made with Python(Flask) and JavaScript for the backend and HTML & CSS for the frontend.

 Author: [CCXLV](https://github.com/CCXLV)